JosieMarie0110/threat-response-command-center/README.md

 **Status:** Early build / active concept development
 **Design Inspiration:** Modern SOC workflows (informed by platforms like Palo Alto Networks Cortex XSIAM and Unit 42)

-# Threat & Response Command Center
+## Threat & Response Command Center

-A Palo Alto Networks–inspired Threat & Response Command Center is a scenario-driven project designed to model security situations and guide structured thinking around investigation, response decisions, and customer-facing communication.
+A scenario-driven project inspired by Palo Alto Networks, designed to model security situations and guide structured thinking across investigation, response, and customer communication.

-This project does not ingest real alerts or connect to live systems.
-Instead, it focuses on helping break down complex security situations into clear, repeatable workflows that support better analysis and decision-making.
+This project does not connect to live systems—it focuses on breaking down complex scenarios into clear, repeatable workflows.

 ---

 ## Overview

-This project was built to simulate how a security professional might think through a situation—not just technically, but operationally and from a customer-facing perspective.
+Simulates how security professionals think through incidents from both:
+- Technical perspective
+- Operational / customer-facing perspective

-Each scenario is structured to help answer:
+Each scenario helps answer:
 - What is happening?
-- What does this likely mean?
+- What does it likely mean?
 - What should be validated first?
-- What actions should be considered?
+- What actions should be taken?
-- How should this be communicated to a customer or stakeholder?
+- How should this be communicated?

 ---

-## Core Purpose
+## Purpose

-The goal of this project is to build and demonstrate a structured approach to:
+Build and demonstrate a structured approach to:

-- Security investigation thinking
+- Security investigation
 - Response planning and prioritization
 - Translating technical signals into business context
-- Supporting customer conversations during uncertain situations
+- Customer communication during uncertainty

-This is especially relevant for roles that sit between technical depth and customer interaction, such as Technical Account Managers and Customer Success roles in cybersecurity.
+Relevant for TAM, CSM, and customer-facing security roles.

 ---

+---

 <img width="2337" height="1186" alt="image" src="https://github.com/user-attachments/assets/327d9a9c-50e2-4ead-9a02-059e0022c28a" />
 <img width="2099" height="1186" alt="image" src="https://github.com/user-attachments/assets/dacc4859-b45e-4442-89d7-6ee343b936d0" />

 ## How It Works

-The application presents **predefined scenarios** that represent common security situations across domains such as identity, endpoint, cloud, and network.
+Predefined scenarios across identity, endpoint, cloud, and network.

-Each scenario is broken down into a guided workflow:

-### Command Snapshot
-A high-level view of the situation, including observed behavior, potential concerns, and initial context.

-### Investigation Thinking
-Prompts and structure for analyzing what the activity could represent and what should be validated.

-### Response Planning
+Each includes:

+- **Command Snapshot** — high-level situation overview
+- **Investigation Thinking** — what to analyze and validate
-Suggested response paths organized into immediate, short-term, and preventative considerations.
+- **Response Planning** — immediate, short-term, preventative actions

-### Customer Guidance
-How to frame the situation for a customer, including what they should understand, validate, and prioritize.
+- **Customer Guidance** — how to frame the situation

-### TAM Assist
-Guidance on navigating customer conversations, reducing uncertainty, and communicating clearly under pressure.

-### Platform Context
-How a modern security platform might support visibility, investigation, and response workflows in a situation like this.

-### Timeline
-A simplified sequence to help visualize how the situation may have developed over time.
+- **TAM Assist** — navigating conversations under pressure
+- **Platform Context** — how tools support the workflow
+- **Timeline** — sequence of events

 ---

-## What This Project Is (and Is Not)
+## What This Project Is

-### This project IS:
-- A structured thinking framework
+- Structured thinking framework
-- A simulation of security scenarios
+- Scenario simulation tool
-- A tool for practicing investigation and response reasoning
+- Investigation and response practice
-- A way to improve communication in security contexts
+- Communication skill builder
-- A portfolio project demonstrating problem-solving approach
+- Portfolio project

-### This project is NOT:
-- A SIEM, XDR, or detection platform
-- Processing or ingesting real alerts
-- Connected to live environments or telemetry
-- Performing automated threat detection

 ---

-## Why This Matters
+## What This Project Is Not

-Security incidents are not just technical problems—they are also:

-- decision-making challenges
-- communication challenges
-- prioritization challenges
-- customer trust moments

-This project focuses on the human and operational side of security, helping structure how those moments are handled.
+- Not a SIEM, XDR, or detection platform
+- No real alerts or telemetry
+- No live integrations
+- No automated detection

 ---

+## Why It Matters

+Security incidents are not just technical—they require:
+- Decision-making
+- Prioritization
+- Clear communication
+- Customer trust

+This project focuses on handling those moments effectively.

+---

-## Intended Audience
+## Audience

-- Security analysts and aspiring SOC professionals
+- Security analysts / SOC roles
-- Technical Account Managers (TAMs)
+- Technical Account Managers
-- Customer Success Managers in cybersecurity
+- Customer Success (cybersecurity)
 - Security consultants
-- Anyone preparing for security-focused interviews
+- Interview preparation

 ---